How Does Barometric Pressure Affect Fishing?

 Fishing Barometers

-There are quite a few fishing barometers on the market to choose from and some of them even indicate when the fishing will be poor, good, or great.
+There are quite a few fishing barometers on the market to choose from; some even indicate when the fishing will be poor, good, or great.

 What Is The Best Barometer For Fishing?